sparkfunX/u-blox_ZED-F9P_NEO-D9S_Combo_Breakout/docs/software_overview.md

 * Ensure that the **UBX** protocol is enabled for output on UART2
 * Enable the **RXM PMP** message on UART2
     * The **RXM PMP** message contains the **SPARTN** correction data in **UBX** format
-* Perform a restart (software reset) so that the NEO-D9S uses the new configuration items
+* Perform a restart (software reset) so that the NEO-D9S starts using the new configuration items

 ```C++
   if (ok) ok = myLBand.setVal32(UBLOX_CFG_UART2_BAUDRATE,         38400); // match baudrate with ZED default